artiso-solutions/adsd-hotel/services/black/Readme.md

 - `artiso.AdsdHotel.Black.Commands.SetGuestInformation`<br>
 Used to add or update guest information for a specific order.
 - `artiso.AdsdHotel.Black.Commands.RequestGuestInformation`<br>
-Used to get guest information for a specific order.
+This shape is used to make a `GET` request on the `guestInformation` endpoint to retrieve the guest information for a specific order.
 - `artiso.AdsdHotel.Black.Commands.GuestInformationReponse`<br>
-The response containing the requested guest information.
+This shape is used to make a `GET` request on the `order` endpoint to retrieve all identifiers of orders which match the specified critera.

 ## Events

 - `artiso.AdsdHotel.Black.Events.GuestInformationSet`<br>
 Is published when new guest information for a specific order was set.

+## Ambassador

+This ambassador encapsulates the usage of the black service, i.e. providing support for request/response and command patterns via REST and NServiceBus.